MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 ## Resources

-These articles offer more details on Azure products that we recommend as technology options for the considerations discussed in this article.
+These articles provide more details about Azure products that we recommend as technology options for the considerations discussed in this article.

 - [Machine Learning](/azure/well-architected/service-guides/azure-machine-learning)
 - [Blob Storage](/azure/well-architected/service-guides/azure-blob-storage)